OSGeo/gdal/doc/source/programs/gdal_vector_set_field_type.rst

 .. option:: --src-field-type <FIELD-TYPE>

-    The field type of the fields to change.
+    The field type of the fields to modify.
     Valid values are: ``Integer``, ``IntegerList``, ``Real``, ``RealList``, ``String``, ``StringList``, ``Binary``,  ` ``Date``, ``Time``, ``DateTime``, ``Integer64``, ``Integer64List``.
     A field subtype can be specified instead of a field type.
 Valid values are: ``Boolean``, ``Int16``, ``Float32``, ``JSON``, ``UUID``.